NiharikaShakya113/EnergyConsumptionDashboard/README.md

  🎯 Use Cases:

 1.Energy monitoring in residential, commercial, and industrial environments.

 2. Electricity cost optimization and waste reduction.

-3.Sustainability and ESG reporting.

-4. Academic and corporate data analytics projects.
+3. Academic and corporate data analytics projects.